What people actually experience

 - symptoms appearing after dose increases

+Some people say the smell is strongest in the first few months of treatment, but everyone is different.
 Check out similar discussions in the SlimrChat community here: SlimrChat forums on bad breath

 Why sulphur-type breath can happen